Driver Control Unit (DCU)

 1. The ignition key unlocks the steering column.

-2. With the key inserted and the ignition switched on, ESP32#1 wakes.
-It will remains awake until the ignition key is turned off and all the other conditions are met to enable it to go through the shutdown process and re-enter a deep sleep.
+2. With the key inserted and the ignition switched on, DCU1 wakes.
+It will remain awake until the ignition key is turned off and all the other conditions are met to enable it to go through the shutdown process and re-enter a deep sleep.

-3. The ignition key enables the dc-dc converter and the iBooster.
+3. The ignition key enables power the dc-dc converter and the iBooster.

 Note: None of the high voltage systems are active in this mode, other than the dc-dc converter, which enables the 12V systems to run and the 12V battery to be charged from the main battery.
 This is deliberate and means you can sit in the car and listen to music, whilst also running the Heating, Ventilation and Air Conditioning (HVAC).